 + All nationalities traveling directly to Phu Quoc Island can visit for 30 days visa-free.
 You just need to show an outbound ticket on arrival in Vietnam.

 + If you enter Phu Quoc and then travel to the mainland, you will need to apply for an e-visa/visa to Vietnam.
 The best way is to apply for evisa/visa in advance and you will need to show your e-visa/visa on arrival at Phu Quoc International aiport for eligible stamp on your passport to visit the mainland later on.
 If you fail to do so, you might have to apply for a different visa and the procedure would be more complicated.

 3. e-Visa Requirements

 The e-Visa is one of several visa types offered by the Vietnam Immigration Department to foreigners entering the country.
-It is valid for 30 daysand single entry only.
-It costs 25 USD for card payments and requires three working days to process.
+It is valid for 90 days and single entry and multiple entry.
+It costs US$25 for single entry and US$50 for multiple entry for card payments and requires at least three working days to process.